 - 1. In case it is likely the student will encounter a disproportionately large study delay, he/she will be given the opportunity by the Examination Board to participate in an extra preliminary examination, provided that the delay is caused by the last course still to be completed from the mandatory program and the study load comprises no more than 6 ECTS.
-Barring special circumstances, all regular examination opportunities of the course must have been uses, while no result may be below a 3 in case of a Bachelor's course or a 4 in case of a Master's course. - 2.
+Barring special circumstances, all regular examination opportunities of the course must have been uses, while no result may be below a 4. - 2.
 The first paragraph is not applicable to courses from a pre-Master's program that comprises of a study load of 30 ects, with the exception of the courses offered only once a year. - 3.
 The first paragraph is also not applicable to minor courses and electives offered by any School other than the Tilburg School of Social and Behavioral Sciences.